ihuangz/JuliaTutorials/README.md

-# JuliaTutorials
+# Geophysical Notes

-See <http://ihuangz.github.io/JuliaTutorials/> for more information.
+See <http://ihuangz.github.io/GeophyNotes/> for more information.